 In the 1930s, as interest in vaudeville theatre began to dwindle, The Runnymede became a movie house only.

-In 1972, the theatre was converted to a bingo hall.
-Eight years later, the landmark was converted back to a cozy nabe theatre and renovated to feature two screens.
+In 1972, the theatre was converted into a bingo hall.
+Eight years later, the landmark was restored back to a cozy nabe theatre and renovated to feature two screens.

 Chapters & Shoppers Drug Mart

 That same year, Chapters bookstore took over the building.
-The company spent over $3.5 million in both renovating the theatre for its own use as well as restoration work.
+The company spent over $3.5 million renovating the theatre for its own use and restoration work.

 In 2014 when Chapters lease expired, the beloved landmark became home to Shoppers Drug Mart.

-From the preserved walls and ceiling to the medallion and stage, it’s quite impressive.
-Red velvet curtains frame the theatre’s wooden stage while vintage images of the neighbourhood are shown on a large screen.
+From the preserved walls and ceiling to the medallion and stage, it’s pretty impressive.
+Red velvet curtains frame the theatre’s wooden stage while vintage neighbourhood images are shown on a large screen.

-The building is rumoured to be haunted by a young female spirit who many years ago, died on stage when a sandbag fell on her.
-There have been reports from former theatre and bookstore employees as well as customers of uneasy feelings and odd occurrences.
+The building is rumoured to be haunted by a young female spirit who, many years ago, died on stage when a sandbag fell on her.
+There have been reports from former theatre and bookstore employees and customers of uneasy feelings and odd occurrences.
 Click for more haunted tales.